Skip to main content

 3. Configurable App Features

-Some features of the Access App can be turned on or off based on customer requirements.
-This is limited to the following features:
+Specific Access App features can be turned on or off based on customer requirements:

 If no information regarding the configurable features is provided, each feature is either enabled or disabled according to the default setting for that specific feature.